How Long Does It Take to Build Credit?

 New Credit

 While opening new accounts can be part of building your credit, it is essential to approach them cautiously.
 Applying for too many accounts in a short period can hurt your score because it can create the appearance of financial juggling.

-This can raise red flags for lenders, leading to hard inquiries, which temporarily dip your score as lenders assess your creditworthiness.
+These are red flags for lenders, leading to hard inquiries, which temporarily dip your score as lenders assess your creditworthiness.
 This is why every account should be opened strategically and purposefully.
 Only apply for credit when you genuinely need to, and always space out your credit applications to avoid hard inquiries.

 Common Myths About Credit Building